Image ALT {ALT}

 Disclaimer: Not medical or professional advice.
 Always seek the advice of your physician.

-Undoubtedly, maintaining overall well-being requires good sleep habits, a balanced diet, and regular physical activity.
+Maintaining overall well-being requires good sleep habits, a balanced diet, and regular physical activity.
 But some people feel so tired that their fatigue interrupts their daily life.
 It turns out to be a vicious circle.
-Lack of energy during the day leads to indifference to healthy eating, which in turn reduces the desire to go for a walk or do a workout.
-In this case, physicians around the world recommend taking supplements to boost energy and reduce the feeling of tiredness.
+Lack of energy during the day leads to indifference to healthy eating, reducing the desire to go for a walk or work out.
+In this case, your physician may recommend checking if you have deficiencies in nutrients and prescribing supplements to boost energy and reduce the feeling of tiredness.

 Anti-Fatigue Supplements

 B vitamins contribute to the maintenance of healthy nervous and cardiovascular systems, including cognitive brain functions.
 They play a crucial role in managing stress levels and regulating metabolic processes.
-However, if you are not deficient in B vitamins, the use of supplements will not enhance your performance.
+However, supplements will only enhance your performance if you are deficient in Vitamin B.

 Magnesium

 Magnesium is believed to improve the ability of the nervous system to cope with stress.
 It also increases the body's susceptibility to stress.
-Stress hormones secreted by endocrine glands are extremely sensitive to magnesium levels - the higher the cortisol, the lower the magnesium.
+Stress hormones secreted by endocrine glands are susceptible to magnesium levels - the higher the cortisol, the lower the magnesium.
 When you have enough magnesium in the blood, your body will produce fewer stress hormones.
+Walnuts and almonds are rich in magnesium.

 Iron